luna/luna-rfcs/text/0000-runtime-design.md

 - Dirty flag propagation and invalidation, but with saving of parameters.
 - It is possible that the method cache and the value cache can be one and the same.
+- The ideas presented by [skip](http://skiplang.com/) may have some very useful implications for the runtime caching mechanism.

 #### Graph Reduction